PaddyHQ/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 ## Purpose
-* Task: Collect and analyze weather data across cities worldwide.
-* Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
+PlanMyTrip uses collected weather data to recommend ideal hotels based on clients' weather preferences then suggest an itinerary with stops with hotel and weather information.
-* Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
-This process will entail collecting, analyzing, and visualizing the data.